weinoose/PYTHON/README.md

 VERSION = 3.7.9

 Welcome!
-This repository is maintained by Emir Yarkın Yaman for programmers to learn this language easily with these tutorials.
-Enjoy it :)
+This repository is contributing by myself for programmers to learn this language easily with these tutorials.

 # More information about Me